top of page

 Upon graduating from the Singapore Institute of Technology in 2014 and attaining a distinction in Masters of Science (Advanced Cardiorespiratory Physiotherapy) from the prestigious University College London in 2016, she continued developing her clinical knowledge and expertise through her experiences with patients in various clinical settings such as the Neurological and Surgical intensive care units, respiratory wards and outpatient clinics.
 In addition, she took up numerous leadership positions within Tan Tock Seng Hospital and developed a proven track record in leading multidisciplinary teams, enhancing clinical practices, and implementing innovative treatment programmes that promote optimal recovery and mobility.

-As the Physiotherapy lead of Surgery and the Enhanced Recovery After Surgery (ERAS) hospital committee, she played a crucial role in driving and implementing physiotherapy-led initiatives for critically ill patients to frail older adults with cancer undergoing thoracic or abdominal surgery.
-Since 2018, she led the development and implementation of an innovative prehabilitation programme for frail older adults planned for elective major abdominal surgery which resulted in the preservation of functional fitness of patients despite having undergone major abdominal surgery.
-For her work in improving Early mobilisation in the surgical intensive care unit (ICU), she was recognised at the Singapore Health and Biomedical Congress in 2019 where she won the prestigious Singapore Allied Health Silver Award together with Yan Ying.
+As the Physiotherapy lead of Surgery and the Enhanced Recovery After Surgery (ERAS) hospital committee, she played a crucial role in driving and implementing physiotherapy-led initiatives, for critically ill patients to frail older adults with cancer undergoing thoracic or abdominal surgery.
+Since 2018, she has led the development and implementation of an innovative prehabilitation programme for frail older adults scheduled for elective major abdominal surgery, helping patients preserve their functional fitness despite having undergone major abdominal surgery.
+She was recognised at the Singapore Health and Biomedical Congress in 2019 for her work in improving early mobilisation in the surgical intensive care unit (ICU), where she won the prestigious Singapore Allied Health Silver Award together with Yan Ying.
 In the outpatient setting, she is adept in identifying individual needs and delivering evidence-based protocols for people recovering from surgeries involving sternotomies (such as thymectomy, CABG), Percutaneous Coronary Interventions and thoracic surgeries.

 Expert in Respiratory Care and beyond

 Her extensive experience across the different clinical inpatient and outpatient settings also led to a strong chest physiotherapy skillset in managing individuals with complex respiratory care needs.
-This includes ventilator weaning, tracheostomy care and management as well as breathing retraining for dysfunctional breathing and chest physiotherapy for individuals with asthma and bronchiectasis.
+This inng retraining for dysfunctional breathing, and chest physiotherapy fcludes ventilator weaning, tracheostomy care and management, breathior individuals with asthma and bronchiectasis.
 The strive to deliver excellent cardiorespiratory care outside of the hospital led to the founding of Heart and Lung Physio in 2021- a centre dedicated to provide the best care for people with heart, lung conditions and cancer.

 Expert in the management of Chronic Disease